Patsy Cline: Family

 Cline's mother Hilda Hensley continued living in Winchester, Virginia, following her daughter's death.
 She rented out the family's childhood home on South Kent Street and lived across the street.
 Following Cline's death, Hensley briefly spent time raising her two grandchildren in Virginia.
 Hensley maintained a closet full of her daughter's stage costumes, including a sequined dress Cline wore while performing in Las Vegas in 1962.
 She worked as a seamstress and made many of her daughter's stage costumes.
-Hensley died from natural causes in 1998.

 Cline's father Samuel Hensley died of lung cancer in 1956.
 Hensley had deserted the family in 1947.
 Shortly before his death, upon learning that he was gravely ill, Cline said to her mother, "Mama, I know what-all he did, but it seems he's real sick and may not make it.
 In spite of everything, I want to visit him."
 Cline and her mother visited him at a hospital in Martinsburg, West Virginia.